This Italian-inspired Tomato Basil Parmesan Focaccia may just be one of the most delicious things you ever put in your mouth!

 The added bonus for us, in attending a workshop in Minneapolis, is that we have family in both Minnesota and Wisconsin, so we’ve had the pleasure of spending time with them as well.
 We’ll be back to share a little more about the workshop and some pics from our travels.
 The Midwest is incredibly beautiful, especially this time of the year!

-Here are a few items I used, either to make the bread or things that would be lovely for presentation and serving.
+Here are a few items I used to make and serve this Tomato Basil Parmesan Focaccia.
 All items are clickable.